SJSU Student Research, Scholarship, and Creative Activity (RSCA) Competition

 |Professional and Global Educationfirstname.lastname@example.org|

-Each college reviews all applicants and chooses up to four applicants/applicant groups who will present their work at the SJSU RSCA Competition - a two-day event held virtually on March 18 (Group A) or March 19 (Group B), 2021.
-Applicants will be notified no later than March 3, 2021 about whether they can present their RSCA at the SJSU RSCA Competition.
+Each college reviews all applicants and chooses up to four applicants/applicant groups who will present their work at the SJSU SRC - a two-day event held in late March 2022.
+Applicants will be notified no later than March 2, 2022 about whether they can present their RSCA at the SJSU RSCA Competition.

-Projects chosen to move forward in the SJSU RSCA competition will be required in a virtual format to give a live 8-minute presentation, followed by a 5-minute Question and Answer (Q&A) with a panel of judges from the Graduate Studies and Research (GS&R) Committee, an operating committee of the SJSU Academic Senate.
+Projects chosen to move forward in the SJSU RSCA competition will be required to present their RSCA in front of a panel of judges and answer questions from the judges following the presentation.
+The judges will be selected from the Graduate Studies and Research (GS&R) Committee, an operating committee of the SJSU Academic Senate.

-The GS&R Committee will evaluate the written RSCA summary and the oral presentation using the same evaluation criteria that will be used in the CSU-wide competition.
+The GS&R Committee will evaluate the written RSCA summary from the SRC application, the oral presentation and the answers to the judges live questions using the same evaluation criteria that will be used in the CSU-wide competition.
 The evaluation criteria are as follows:

 - Clarity of purpose